Queens: Colonial and post-colonial history

-The first European settlement in the region were the Dutch, who established the colony of New Netherland.
+The first European settlement in the region was the Dutch, who established the colony of New Netherland.
 The first settlements were established in 1635 followed by further settlement at Maspeth in 1642 (ultimately unsuccessful), and Vlissingen (now Flushing) in 1645.
 Other early settlements included Newtown (now Elmhurst) in 1652 and Jamaica in 1655.
 However, these towns were mostly inhabited by English settlers from New England via eastern Long Island (Suffolk County) who were subject to Dutch law.
 After the capture of the colony by the English and its subsequent renaming as New York in 1664, the area (and all of Long Island) became known as Yorkshire.

 The Flushing Remonstrance signed by colonists in 1657 is considered a precursor to the United States Constitution's provision on freedom of religion in the Bill of Rights.
 The signers protested the Dutch colonial authorities' persecution of Quakers in what is today the borough of Queens.

 Originally, Queens County included the adjacent area now comprising Nassau County.
 It was an original county of New York State, one of twelve created on November 1, 1683.
 The county is presumed to have been named after Catherine of Braganza, since she was queen of England at the time (she was Portugal's royal princess Catarina, daughter of King John IV of Portugal).
 The county was founded alongside Kings County (Brooklyn, which was named after her husband, King Charles II), and Richmond County (Staten Island, named after his illegitimate son, the 1st Duke of Richmond).
 However, the namesake is disputed.
 While Catherine's title seems the most likely namesake, no historical evidence of official declaration has been found.
 On October 7, 1691, all counties in the Colony of New York were redefined.
 Queens gained North and South Brother Islands as well as Huletts Island (today known as Rikers Island).
 On December 3, 1768, Queens gained other islands in Long Island Sound that were not already assigned to a county but that did not abut on Westchester County (today's Bronx County).